elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 Please note that the deleted datastore will immediately disappear upon deletion.
 So if you want to follow up on anything, you need to copy the datastore ID and save it somewhere for future reference.

-## Connect to datastore nodes

-1. Firewall (Connect) tab: Click on the +Create trusted source.
-Add a CIDR i.e.: 1.2.3.4/32 and a description.
-2. Users tab: Create Admin user, Choose username, password and what database it should be related to.
-3. Users tab: Use Connection assistant to get examples from various programming languages such as python, node.js, php etc.

-### Limitations

-Connect to node using public IP address
-The user must connect to a datastore node via its public IP address.

 ## Create database in datastore

 1. Select the datastore in which you wish to create a database in.